Before the Sale

 The surviving spouse of a deceased veteran with a service-connected disability rating of 100% shall be eligible for this exemption as long as the surviving spouse remains the owner and resides on the property.

-Veterans who may qualify should bring to the assessor’s office a copy of the declaration page stating their disability from the United States Department of Veterans Affairs.
+Veterans who may qualify must bring the “DISABLED VETERANS PROPERTY TAX BENEFITS CERTIFICATION” letter provided by the Louisiana Department of Veteran’s Affairs.
 For further details, please contact one of our three offices.

 Building Something New?